vee-huyvunguyen/stock-FOMO/scrape_jobs/article-crawler/README.md

 - Cases when scraping a page is not successful, but information is till valuable (need not re-scrape):
     - In Live CNBC updates, there aren't category and published datetime.
 E.g.: https://www.cnbc.com/2025/02/03/stock-market-today-live-updates.html
     - Either updated or publied datetime is not present.
 E.g.:https://www.cnbc.com/2025/01/28/tech-worker-saved-up-to-90-percent-of-his-pay-and-retired-with-3point5-million-dollars.html
+- Some pages are meant for navigation, containing links to other articles, bot not any news content.
+    - Currently using the scrapeLandingPage() method to scrape these pages.
+    - These pages have special urls -> can be filtered later